PrestaShop/prestafony-project/docs/migration-guide.md

 }
 ```

+> As you will need to register Form hooks, please extends the provided AbstractFormHandler: this will register an instance of hook dispatcher automatically.

 > In some cases, you may want to rely on **$formDataProvider->setData()** directly, this behavior must be avoided.

 ### Form request handling in Controllers